MarcumDoug/MarcumDoug.github.io/_posts/2019-05-30-restaurant-neighborhood.markdown

 Completed report can be viewed [here.](https://github.com/MarcumDoug/Restaurant_Neighborhood_Selection/blob/master/Report/BOTN%20Report.pdf)

 ## Introduction/Business Problem
-The basis of this study is to help a small group of investors planning to open their first U.S. based brewery / restaurant expansion in Toronto.
+<p align="justify">The basis of this study is to help a small group of investors planning to open their first U.S. based brewery / restaurant expansion in Toronto.
 Being that Toronto is the most populated city in Canada, and continually ranks as an important global city based on a high quality of living, the choice to expand into the neighbor of the north market was an easy selection for the investing group.
-However, with limited knowledge of the Toronto market, the group of investors have selected us to assist in the selection of which areas of Toronto will facilitate a launch of their brewery / restaurant expansion.
+However, with limited knowledge of the Toronto market, the group of investors have selected us to assist in the selection of which areas of Toronto will facilitate a launch of their brewery / restaurant expansion.</p>

 They are interested in building in an area that meets the following criteria:
 •	A neighborhood with an average to above average median total population